Remarks at the Islamic Center of Washington: Background

-George W. Bush, an Evangelical Christian and Republican who was the 43rd president of the United States, made his first public comments as president about Islam in early 2001 as part of a statement commemorating the Muslim holiday of Eid al-Adha.
+George W. Bush, an Evangelical Christian and Republican who was the 43rd president of the United States, made his first public comments as president about Islam in early 2001 (before the September 11 attacks) as part of a statement commemorating the Muslim holiday of Eid al-Adha.
 It was the first American presidential statement issued for Eid al-Adha, and Bush praised the "variety of nations and cultures represented by those who travel to Mecca each year" as "reminders that ethnic and racial differences need not divide us when we share common values and purposes".

 On September 11, 2001, Islamist organization al-Qaeda attacked the World Trade Center and the Pentagon in the United States using hijacked airplanes, killing nearly three thousand people in what has been called the "worst terrorist incident in the history of the United States".
 Bush had not spoken publicly about Islam since his Eid al-Adha statement.
 After the September 11 attacks, he worried some Americans might lash out against Muslims.
 Muslims in the United States had long faced prejudices and Islamophobia, and from the 1980s onward a popular American media stereotype conflated Muslims in general with the idea of "terrorists".
 While interacting with journalists on September 13, he urged Americans to be respectful to Arab Americans and Muslim Americans.
 On September 14, which he had declared a National Day of Prayer, Bush spoke at a memorial service alongside Muzammil H. Siddiqi, a Muslim imam.